Sarthak-1408/Classifier-Projects/README.md

 # Classifier-Projects
+In this Repository you can see a lot of Real world Classification model

-1 .
-Breast Cancer Detection with KNN
+ - 1.Breast Cancer Detection with KNN

-2 .
-Breast Cancer Detection with LogisticRegression
+ - 2.Breast Cancer Detection with LogisticRegression

-3 .
-Spam mail Detection with SVM
+ - 3.Spam mail Detection with SVM

-4 .
-Fake News Classifier
+ - 4.Fake News Classifier